yufree/pmd/README.md

 - [Reactomics Analysis Tutorial](https://yufree.github.io/pmd/articles/reactomics.html)

 - [Slides](http://yufree.github.io/presentation/reactomics/pres-asms.html).
-This is the slides for ASMS 2020 Reboot and here is the link to the vedio of presentation.
+This is the slides for ASMS 2020 Reboot and here is the [video](https://youtu.be/-mT3HcVygHE) of presentation.
 Press "P" and you will see the notes for each slide with details.
 Another full version of reactomics presentation for one hour presentation could be found [here](http://yufree.github.io/presentation/reactomics/pres).
 I will not update the conference presentation while I will add new contents for the full version of reactomics presentation whenever I have new results.

 - [Reactomics Preprint on BioRxiv](https://www.biorxiv.org/content/10.1101/855148v3).
 This preprint contain the same contents as shown in the presentation.
 I will update the manuscript later in this week for some changes.